Avaq/jQuery-Postpone/README.markdown

 ## Future plans

+-
+-   Extend the list of Future plans with great ideas from me or the community.

 ## License

 Copyright (c) 2012 Avaq, https://github.com/Avaq

+jQuery Postpone is licensed under the MIT license.
 The license is included as LICENSE in this directory.